IBM/universal-connectors/docs/UC_Configuration_GI.md

 Prerequisite:

 On the data source server, create a **certificate authority** for Filebeat.
-This CA will be used later to create a certificate for signing the events from filebeat to UC.
+This CA will be used later to create a certificate for signing the events from Filebeat to the univer***REMOVED***l connector.

 Run this command
 ```openssl req -x509 -sha256 -days 356 -nodes -newkey r***REMOVED***:2048 -subj "/CN=filebeat.lan/C=IL" -keyout filebeatCA.key -out filebeatCA.crt```